aparis69/Implicit-Volumetric-Terrains/README.md

 There is no dependency.
 Running the program will output 3 .obj files which can then be visualized in another application (Blender, MeshLab).
 Tests have been made on:
 * Visual Studio 2017: double click on the solution in ./VS2017/ and Ctrl + F5 to run
 * Visual Studio 2019: double click on the solution in ./VS2019/ and Ctrl + F5 to run
+* Visual Studio 2022: double click on the solution in ./VS2022/ and Ctrl + F5 to run
 * Ubuntu 16.04: cd ./G++/ && make && make run

 In you can't compile or run the code, the resulting obj files are available in the Objs/ folder in the repo.